What is Community Supported Agriculture (CSA)?

 How Does it Work?

-Every Tuesday during those nine weeks CSA members come and pick up their share of fresh, locally produced food.
+Every Tuesday during those twelve weeks CSA members come and pick up their share of fresh, locally produced food.

 Picking up your CSA share will generally take about 10 minutes.